Racial disparities in the COVID-19 pandemic in the United States: Indigenous Americans

 In 2020 and 2021, after two years of the pandemic, Native Americans and Alaska Natives experienced a precipitous drop in life expectancy to 65 years of age, which was a loss of more than 6.5 years since 2019.
 On par with the average American life expectancy in 1944 and lower than every country in the Americas except Haiti, this decrease in life expectancy was the worst among all racial groups in the United States.
 High rates of diabetes and obesity, combined with crowded multigenerational housing, added significantly to the risk of higher mortality among U.S. indigenous populations.

 Latino Americans

 Latino Americans have a greater propensity for infection than White Americans.

 Latino Americans have also suffered a greater decrease in life expectancy.
-While the projected life expectancy of White people declined by 0.73 years, the drop for Latinx people was more than a factor of 4 greater, at 3.28 years.
+While the projected life expectancy of White people declined by 0.73 years, the drop for Latino people was more than a factor of 4 greater, at 3.28 years.